sjentsch/lsjDocs/Ch04/Ch04_Descriptives_1.rst

 systematic differences between the mean and the median when the histogram is asymmetric (skewed; see :doc:`Ch04_Descriptives_3`).
 This is illustrated in :numref:`fig-meanmedian`.
-Notice that the median (right-hand side) is located closer to the “body” of the histogram, whereas the mean left hand side) gets dragged towards the “tail” (where the extreme values are).
+Notice that the median (right-hand side) is located closer to the “body” of the histogram, whereas the mean left-hand side) gets dragged towards the “tail” (where the extreme values are).
 To give a concrete example, suppose Bob (income 50 000 €), Kate (income 60 000 €) and Jane (income 65 000 €) are sitting at a table.
 The average income at the table is